 - SCATTER was created to offer local, unitary and county councils the ability to report on authority wide emissions to carbon reporting frameworks, inform the setting of carbon reduction targets and to understand potential pathways to meeting commitments in line with national and international objectives.

-Anthesis built the tool with support from national and local government and academics.
+- Anthesis built the tool in partnership with the Midlands Net Zero Hub and with support from national and local government and academics.

 Who is involved in the partnership?

-Anthesis developed the tool in partnership with the Department for Business, Energy and Industrial Strategy, Nottingham City Council and The Tyndall Centre for Climate Change Research.
+- Anthesis developed the tool in partnership with the Department for Energy Security and Net Zero, Nottingham City Council and The Tyndall Centre for Climate Change Research.
 The tool was originally piloted with the Greater Manchester Combined Authority.

-Anthesis is funded by the Department for Business, Energy and Industrial Strategy (BEIS) to develop SCATTER.
+- Anthesis is funded by the Department for Energy Security and Net Zero (DESNZ, formerly BEIS) to develop SCATTER.

 - In the development of the Pathways functionality of SCATTER, Nottingham City Council are Anthesis’ key strategic partners.

 Who can use SCATTER?

-Anybody with a .gov.uk email can use SCATTER for free at any time.
+- SCATTER was built specifically for use by local authorities.
+Anybody with a ‘.gov.uk’ email can use SCATTER for free at any time.
 Each Authority will have an account which multiple users from that authority can access upon registration.
-Those without a -.gov.uk email addresses are not currently allowed access to the online tool.
+Those without a ‘.gov.uk’ email addresses are not currently allowed access to the online tool.

 How many users can we have?